jalibu/MMM-RAIN-MAP/README.md

 ## Features

-- Shows Rainviewer.com rain data on OpenStreetMap
+- Displays Rainviewer.com radar layers on OpenStreetMap
 - Option to support multiple, alternating markers and zoom levels
+- **Important note:** The underlaying RainViewer.com free plan only supports history data.
+This is **no forecast**!
 ![](docs/OSM_ScreenCast.gif)

 ## Installing the Module